 1. Failing to Link to a Landing Page

-Website visitors will be lost in the shuffle if you send them to your home page.
+Website visitors will be lost in the shuffle if you send them to your home page, causing you to fail AdWords campaigns if you don’t find a way to lead them to the right direction.
 By setting up a custom landing page with either a plugin or an HTML company, you can convert your AdWord leads into sales.
 The process becomes simple and focused on one action.
 Limit the copy to what you want your visitors to do — such as subscribing to a newsletter, making a purchase, or downloading a free sample.

 2. Failing to Understand Your Customers